bt3gl/building_blog/content/natas_wargames.md

 AND SUBSTRING(password,3,1) = BINARY "a"
 ```

-If SUBSTRING returns false, the entire query becomes false because of the **AND** and we see the message:
+If SUBSTRING returns false, the entire query becomes false because of the **AND**, and we see the message:

 > This user doesn’t exist.